near/NEPs/specs/Standards/MultiToken/README.md

 High-level explanation:

-Alice needs to issue one transaction to `games` contract to transfer 5 tokens (multiplied by precision) to Bob.
+Alice needs to issue one transaction to the `games.near` contract to transfer 5 `gold` tokens (multiplied by the precision defined in `gold` token metadata) to Bob.

 Technical calls: